valkey-io/valkey-doc/docs/data-types/strings.md

 ## Alternatives

-If you're storing structured data as a serialized string, you may also want to consider Redis [hashes](/docs/data-types/hashes).
+If you're storing structured data as a serialized string, you may also want to consider Valkey [hashes](/docs/data-types/hashes).

 ## Learn more

-* [Redis Strings Explained](https://www.youtube.com/watch?v=7CUt4yWeRQE) is a short, comprehensive video explainer on Redis strings.
+* [Valkey Strings Explained](https://www.youtube.com/watch?v=7CUt4yWeRQE) is a short, comprehensive video explainer on Valkey strings.
-* [Redis University's RU101](https://university.redis.com/courses/ru101/) covers Redis strings in detail.
+* [Valkey University's RU101](https://university.server.com/courses/ru101/) covers Valkey strings in detail.